pgsleepy/ultimatexr.io-1/content/guides/installation.md

 ## Installation and setup

-**UltimateXR** can be installed using 2 different methods:
+We provide the following ways to install **UltimateXR**:

+### Method 1: Through the official Unity Asset Store

+- Completely remove the current version of UltimateXR if there is one installed.
+- Go to the [Asset Store](https://assetstore.unity.com/packages/slug/236782) and click Open in Unity to proceed with the installation.
+- Remember to rate and review our asset if you liked it!

-### Method 1: Downloading and installing the .unitypackage file
+### Method 2: Downloading and installing the .unitypackage file

 UltimateXR can be installed by downloading the latest [.unitypackage]({{< param latest_version_download_url >}}) (version {{< param latest_version >}}).